 If you’re convicted multiple times for DUI in Los Angeles, you can face extra penalties, such as increased jail time, longer probation, steeper fines and fees, and the possibility that prosecutors may try to elevate what would ordinarily be a DUI misdemeanor to a felony charge (if you’ve had 3-plus DUIs within the last 10 years).

-For help understanding what you can do to protect your rights and freedom after a DUI, contact an experienced Los Angeles DUI attorney here at the Kraut Law Group for a free and confidential consultation with a former high level Los Angeles city prosecutor.
+For help understanding what you can do to protect your rights and freedom after a DUI, contact an experienced Los Angeles DUI attorney here at the Kraut Criminal & DUI Lawyers for a free and confidential consultation with a former high level Los Angeles city prosecutor.

 If police arrested you for Los Angeles DUI, you may feel scared and confused.
 Contact Harvard Law School educated, ex-prosecutor Michael Kraut for assistance at (323) 464-6453 or online.
 We’re located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.